Approved by the Commission at its 137th regular period of sessions,

 Any doubt that might arise with respect to the interpretation of these Rules of Procedure shall be resolved by an absolute majority of the members of the Commission.

 Article 79.
-Amendment of the Rules of Procedure
+Amendment of the Rules of Procedure14

-The Rules of Procedure may be amended by an absolute majority of the members of the Commission.
+The Rules of Procedure may be amended, after a public consultation, by an absolute majority of the members of the Commission.

 Article 80.
 Transitory Provision